flapdoodle-oss/de.flapdoodle.testdoc/README.md

 * `firstTest`
 * `firstTest.1`

-to insert the content of a part into the generated document you must embed a name from this list between a starting `${` and `}`
+To insert the content of a part into the generated document you must embed a name from this list between a starting `${` and `}`.
 ````